KeyWeeUsr/iSPTC/README.md

 ![Client screenshot](https://github.com/Bakterija/iSPTC/tree/master/load/client_screenshot.png)

 ##Info
+* Works on Linux and Windows based os
 * Server should be run in console
-* Client was made with python2.7 and Tkinter
+* Both were made with python2.7 and Tkinter